 It is also important to measure pH levels in particulate to assess the corrosivity of fire residue, which can cause damage to a building’s contents as well.

-While visual inspection and sampling are key to any effective evaluation of wildfire contamination, other details, including site history and the occupant activity, are taken into consideration to determine if other factors, like tobacco smoking or wood fires, have contributed to smoke damage.
+While visual inspection and sampling are key to any effective evaluation of wildfire contamination, other details, including site history and the occupant activity, are taken into consideration to determine if other factors, like tobacco smoking, use of candles, or wood fires, have contributed to smoke damage.

 How Omega Can Help

 At Omega Environmental, we have decades of experience providing environmental assessments, remediation and decontamination, and expertise in the safe removal and management of environmental hazards in a wide variety of commercial and government settings, including assessment and remediation of wildfire smoke damage.

 We partner with property managers, construction and engineering firms, and state, local and federal environmental officials to ensure safety and compliance.
 Contact us to learn more about how we can help your project move forward safely, cost-effectively and on schedule.